FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/chki/blog.md

 ### Openness
  * The model (code) and training/test data are publicly inspectable

-  After some research, we did manage to find the model's repository (Edit Quality)[https://github.com/wikimedia/editquality].
+  After some research, we did manage to find the model's repository [Edit Quality(https://github.com/wikimedia/editquality).
   It contains datasets for different wikis and some information about the used models.
-  We could not find the model's code and believe that it lies here (Revscoring)[https://github.com/wikimedia/revscoring].
+  We could not find the model's code and believe that it lies here [Revscoring](https://github.com/wikimedia/revscoring).
-  It seems, that the (Gradient Boosting Classifier)[https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html] of scikit-learn was used which uses regression trees.
+  It seems, that the [Gradient Boosting Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) of scikit-learn was used which uses regression trees.
 Regarding the training and test data, it is unclear to us how the provided data sets were used/split.
 In general, we were unable to find the code for building and training the model.
-On the positive side, there is a notebook that demonstrates how a model based on reversions could be build and that gives some insights about made decisions (note: it is only a demo).  https://github.com/wikimedia/editquality/blob/master/ipython/reverted_detection_demo.ipynb
+On the positive side, there is a [notebook](https://github.com/wikimedia/editquality/blob/master/ipython/reverted_detection_demo.ipynb) that demonstrates how a model based on reversions could be build and that gives some insights about made decisions (note: it is only a demo).
   Overall it was quite difficult to find information about the models used and the corresponding test/training data.
 Not only were the repositories hard to find, their READMEs also did not provide a lot of information.

  * Individual decisions are reproducible

  There are some tutorials on how to create feature lists and how to train models.
 These do not give many insights on how a specific model was built.
-As mentioned above, there is a demo (notebook) on how to build/train/test a model using revisions.
+As mentioned above, there is a demo (notebook) on how to build/train/test a model using revision.
+Since the notebook is only a demo, it also does not show the code used for specific models but at least gives a good impression on how they were built.
+This makes it hard to judge and evaluate specific models.
 Overall, the repositories' documentation is rather poor and it takes time to gather information looking through many files and code.

  * Changes are logged and version controlled